-- AO1 show detailed knowledge of the content of literary texts, supported by reference to the text - AO2 understand the meanings of literary texts and their context, and explore texts beyond surface meaning to show deeper awareness of ideas and attitudes - AO3 recognise and appreciate ways in which writers use language, structure, and form to create and shape meanings and effects - AO4 communicate a sensitive and informed personal response to literary texts.
+- AO1 show detailed knowledge of the content of literary texts, supported by reference to the text - AO2 understand the meanings of literary texts and their contexts, and explore texts beyond surface meaning to show deeper awareness of ideas and attitudes - AO3 recognise and appreciate ways in which writers use language, structure, and form to create and shape meanings and effects - AO4 communicate a sensitive and informed personal response

 The Band Descriptors cover marks from 0 to 25, and apply to the marking of each question.
 They guide examiners to an understanding of the qualities normally expected of, or typical of, work in a band.
-They are a means of general guidance.
+They are a means of general guidance, and must not be interpreted as hurdle statements.
+For the purposes of standardisation of marking, they are to be used in conjunction with the Practice and Standardisation scripts discussed during the coordination meeting and with Team Leaders, as well as the question-specific notes.